 Our solutions for material characterization

-TURBISCAN® is the first patented technology to analyze destabilization mechanisms in concentrated dispersed media and thus the only to offer accelerated aging tests on the actual unstressed product.
+TURBISCAN® is patented technology to analyze destabilization mechanisms in concentrated dispersed media and thus to offer accelerated aging tests on the actual unstressed product.
 In addition to creaming, sedimentation, aggregation analysis it can provide useful information on the dispersibility of the particles in the media.

 Dispersibility ratio can be easily calculated in order to, with a single number, quantify the affinity of dispersed media in the given solvent.

-SMLS is the only technique of stability analysis to offer the advantage of working in concentrated media: It is well adapted for working without dilution and without stress over a wide particle size range: 10 nm - 1 mm at high concentrations (up to 95% v:v).
+SMLS is the optical technique of stability analysis that offers the advantage of working in concentrated media: It is well adapted for working without dilution and without stress over a wide particle size range: 10 nm - 1 mm at high concentrations (up to 95% v:v).

 The emitted light only partially passes through the tube, most are scattered by the particles in the sample.
 TURBISCAN® detects the intensity of both Transmitted and Backscattered light over the whole tube height.
 These intensities allow direct monitoring of local physical heterogeneities with a vertical resolution down to 20µm.
 Thus, the nascent destabilization phenomenon (sedimentation or creaming layers, aggregates, agglomerates or coalescence) can be detected and monitored over time at different intervals.

 > Dispersibility Ratio

 The dispersibility is defined as a characteristic that qualifies the ability of a particle to be spatially well distributed in terms of size and concentration in a liquid after a controlled dispersion process.
 The goal is to reach a state as close as possible to the "primary particle size" or required size.
 The Turbiscan® provides a simple calculation that compares initial particle size with the theoretical value allowing to quantify the dispersibility.